Skip to content

 Troubleshooting

-• Connection/timeout issues: Increase the timeout value or check network connectivity and firewall settings to the SQL Server and connector service.
+• On timeout errors, increase the timeout input value or check network connectivity to the database service.